Storage tank: Thermal storage tanks

 One form of seasonal thermal energy storage (STES) is the use of large surface water tanks that are insulated and then covered with earth berms to enable storage of seasonal solar-thermal heat that is collected primarily in the summer for all-year heating.
 A related technology has become widespread in Danish district heating systems.
 The thermal storage medium is gravel and water in large, shallow, lined pits that are covered with insulation, soil and grass.

 Ice and slush tanks are used for short-term storage of cold for use in air conditioning, allowing refrigeration equipment to be run at night when electric power is less expensive, yet provide cooling during hot daytime hours.

 Milk tanks

 A bulk milk cooling tank is a storage tank located in a dairy farm's milkhouse used for cooling and holding fluid milk at a low temperature until it can be picked up by a milk hauler.
-Since milk leaves the udder at approximately 35 °C, milk tanks are needed to rapidly cool fresh raw milk to a storage temperature of 4 °C to 6 °C, thereby slowing growth of microorganisms.
+Since milk leaves the udder at approximately 35 C, milk tanks are needed to rapidly cool fresh raw milk to a storage temperature of 4 to 6 C, thereby slowing growth of microorganisms.
 Bulk milk cooling tanks are usually made of stainless steel and are constructed to sanitary standards.
 They must be cleaned after each milk collection.
 The milk cooling tank may be the property of the farmer, or may be rented by the farmer from a dairy plant.